Daniel Coit Gilman: Career

-From 1856 to 1865 Gilman served as librarian of Yale College, and was also concerned with improving the New Haven public school system.
+From 1856 to 1865, Gilman served as librarian of Yale College, and was also concerned with improving the New Haven public school system.
 When the Civil War broke out, Gilman became the recruiting sergeant for the Norton Cadets, a group of Yale graduates and faculty who drilled on the New Haven Green under the oversight of Yale professor William Augustus Norton.

-In 1863, Gilman was appointed professor of geography at the Sheffield Scientific School, and became secretary and librarian as well in 1866.
+In 1863, he was appointed professor of geography at the Sheffield Scientific School, and became secretary and librarian as well in 1866.
 Having been passed over for the presidency of Yale, for which post Gilman was said to have been the favorite of the younger faculty, he resigned these posts in 1872 to become the third president of the newly organized University of California, Berkeley.
 His work there was hampered by the state legislature, and in 1875 Gilman accepted the offer to establish and become first president of Johns Hopkins University.

 Before being formally installed as president in 1876, he spent a year studying university organization and selecting an outstanding staff of teachers and scholars.
 His formal inauguration, on 22 February 1876, has become Hopkins' Commemoration Day, the day on which many university presidents have chosen to be installed in office.
 Among the legendary educators he assembled to teach at Johns Hopkins were classicist Basil Lanneau Gildersleeve, mathematician James Joseph Sylvester, historian Herbert Baxter Adams and chemist Ira Remsen.

 In 1876, Gilman was elected as a member to the American Philosophical Society.